mgechev/javascript-algorithms/readme.md

 This repository contains different famous Computer Science algorithms implemented in JavaScript

-In order to run the tests use:
+In order to run the following tests use:

 ```Bash
 jasmine-node test/